 \end{proof}

-\section{Measurewise amenability and the proof of \autoref{thm:main}}
+\section{Measurewise Amenability and the Proof of \autoref{thm:main}}

-The content of this chapter is based on the proof devised by N. Ozawa in a personal communication.
+The content of this chapter is based on a proof devised by N. Ozawa in a personal communication.

-We need to work on measurewise amenability to prove (2)$\Rightarrow$(1) of \autoref{thm:main}.
-These notations comes from topological groupoids \cite{AD00}; more general situation.
-They are overviewed in \autoref{sec:appendix_topological_measured_groupoid} and showed compatible with definitions in this chapter.
+We need to work with measurewise amenability to prove (2)$\Rightarrow$(1) of \autoref{thm:main}.
+These notations come from topological groupoids \cite{AD00}; in a more general setting.
+They are overviewed in \autoref{sec:appendix_topological_measured_groupoid} and shown to be compatible with definitions in this section.